 BIC Ace-Tec Cross Adventure

-The exceptionally stable and durable BIC Ace-Tec is a great pick for families.
+The uncommonly stable and durable BIC Ace-Tec Cross Adventure is a great pick for families.
 This board is a fantastic choice for beginners, with even first-time paddlers feeling very comfortable aboard the BIC after the briefest of learning periods.
-The BIC is large enough to easily transport a child, dog, or plenty of gear, in addition to an adult paddler.The choice of material and construction for the BIC is substantially more forgiving and resilient than the fiberglass of other boards.
+The BIC is large enough for an adult paddler to easily transport a child, dog or plenty of gear.The BIC's material and construction are substantially more forgiving and resilient than the fiberglass of other boards.
 However, the BIC is exceptionally large and heavy, making it quite cumbersome and difficult to transport — usually requiring two people to load and carry.
-Regardless, the BIC still an awesome board that is supremely stable and can take a beating.
+Regardless, the BIC still an excellent board that is supremely stable and can take a beating.
 If you want more durability but a lighter board, consider an inflatable.

-Read Full Review: BIC Ace-Tec Cross Adventure
+Read review: BIC Ace-Tec Cross Adventure

 Analysis and Test Results